 Scraping is part of the encaustic painting process but this can feel wasteful.
 What do you do with encaustic scrapings?
-Believe me I know that you don’t want to throw away all the beautiful encaustic paint that you’ve applied and then scrapped off a panel.
+Believe me, I know that you don’t want to throw away all the beautiful encaustic paint that you’ve applied and then scrapped off a panel.

-What to do with wax scrapings
+3 ways to reuse wax scrapings

-Create a harmonizing colour:
+1. Create a harmonizing colour:

 When you’re working on a painting if you throw scrapings into a pot you can create a powerful neutral colour, a harmonizing colour that can help all of the other colours in your painting relate to each other.

-Melt together scrapings of each of the colours on your pallet to create a neutral.
-I did this myself today, creating a lovely blue grey that was just what my painting needed.
-You can add more clear medium to it to make it more of a glaze.
-At first this may seem like a muddy colour, but this new colour relates to every colour in your painting, it has some of each of the other colours in it.
+Melt together scrapings of each of the colours on your palette to create a neutral.
+I did this myself today, creating a lovely blue-grey that was just what my painting needed.
+At first, this may seem like a muddy colour, but this new colour relates to every colour in your painting, it has some of each of the other colours in it.

 Filter out debris:

 Brush hairs and debris that found their way into the wax medium can be filtered out through cheesecloth.
 If the wax isn’t too dirty, you can pour it directly into silicone cups.
 Any debris will sink to the bottom of the puck.
 Warm the bottom of the puck up on your griddle and give it a scrape to clean it up.

 When you’ve melted down the scrapings, pour the molten medium into silicone muffin cups.
 Allow the medium to cool and then pop it out of the cup.
 You can store these pucks for future use.

 Some artists like to work scrapings back into the painting.
 Put the scraping on top of the painting and using a torch, melt it down.
 This can create some cool marbled effects.